mobileka/laravel-engine/README.md

 );
 ```

-Now you finally finished the freaking hard installation process and you should be able to go to `http://sitename.dev/admin` to see an authorization form.
+And you have finally finished the installation process.
+Now you should be able to go to `http://sitename.dev/admin` to see an authorization form.
 Just in case you want to log in, these are the default credentials:

 ```
 email: admin@example.com